Corruption: Private sector

 Private sector corruption occurs when any institution, entity or person that is not controlled by the public sector company, household and institution that is not controlled by the public sector engages in corrupt acts.
 Private sector corruption may overlap with public sector corruption, for example when a private entity operates in conjunction with corrupt government officials, or where the government involves itself in activity normally performed by private entities.

 Legal

 Corruption facilitated by lawyers is a well known form of judicial misconduct.
 Such abuse is called Attorney misconduct.
 Attorney misconduct can be either conducted by individuals acting on their own accord or by entire law firms.
-A well know example of such corruption are mob lawyers.
+A well known example of such corruption are mob lawyers.
 Mob lawyers are attorneys who seek to protect the leaders of criminal enterprises as well as their criminal organizations, with the use of unethical and/or illegal conduct such as making false or misleading statements, hiding evidence from prosecutors, failing to disclose all relevant facts about the case, or even giving clients advice on how to commit crimes in ways that would make prosecution more difficult for any investigating authorities.